 The first day takes a lot of courage—not just from the students, but the interns, too.

 Classrooms are much quieter on the first day than the fifth day.
 For the most part, these kids have never spoken to a foreigner before.
-They are excited for the opportunity but are also terrified—though they are not necessarily terrified by you.
-These students may be more terrified about making mistakes in front of you, as any language-learner typically feels in front of a native speaker.
+They are excited for the opportunity but are also terrified—but necessarily terrified of you.
+These students might be more terrified about making mistakes in front of you, as any language-learner typically feels in front of a native speaker.
 You should consider that you are older than these students, too, so they may be shy for that reason as well.

 The Japanese public school system focuses on reading and writing English, so they rarely speak English in the classroom.
 Speeches and presentations are also not commonly given in either Japanese nor English in school, yet the English Camp program focuses on developing these skills.
 Not only are some of these kids giving speeches and presentations in English for the first time, but they may also be giving a speech for the first time in general.

 I don’t know about you, but the first time I gave a speech in my first language, I wasn’t sure if I would stay standing until the end.
-The memory is so engraved in my head that I can remember what the speech was on (the macaw), where it was (my 5th grade classroom), and why I had to present it (a current events assignment.
-The macaws were going extinct.)
+The memory is so engraved in my head that I can remember what the speech was on (the macaw), where it was (my 5th grade classroom), and why I had to present it (It was a current events assignment.
+The macaws were going extinct.).

 I also have not forgotten how I felt after giving this speech.
 I was so happy.
 Because I did it.